rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 blank to select all options shown (Enter 'c' to cancel):
 ```

-If all goes well, you should receive the following message:
+If all goes well, you will receive the following message:

 ```bash
 Requesting a certificate for your-server-hostname